Home

 Evelyne Sernagor (Newcastle University) Multielectrode-Array Applications to Investigate Retinal Function in Health and Disease

-V Anne Smith (University of St Andrews) Brains and Bayes Nets: Inferring Neural Information Flow
+V Anne Smith (University of St Andrews) Brains and Bayes Nets: Inferring Neural Information Flow - Lowness Notions in Computability (Friday 19 July)

 Organizers: Johanna Franklin (Hofstra University) and Joseph S. Miller (University of Wisconsin-Madison)